 The Sealy Posturepedic is one of the highest rated innerspring mattresses available, according to SleepLikeTheDead.com.
-This makes it a good choice for those who are wedded to an innerspring purchase.
-The brand includes a Classic series, with titanium alloy springs positioned to provide more support for heavier areas of the body, as well as hybrid models that combine pocketed springs with gel-infused foam.
-Prices start at a relatively affordable $500 for a queen set.
+This makes it a good choice for those who prefer an innerspring purchase.
+The brand includes the original Posturepedic Series, the Posturepedic Plus Series and a newer, Premium Hybrid Series that combines foam and springs.
+Prices start at a relatively affordable $600 for a twin mattress.

 Minimizes motion transfer.
 The Sealy Posturepedic brand performs at an above-average level when it comes to isolating motion, according to SleepLikeTheDead.com, with editors adding that Posturepedic models featuring pocketed coils tend to perform best.
 This website also reports that the line gets above-average ratings on its suitability for sex.
-In addition, users posting reviews on Viewpoints.com largely find the line extremely comfortable, with several saying it provides good support, dissipates heat and relieves pain.
-According to one user, "I fall asleep much more quickly thanks to this mattress than I ever did before."
-Nevertheless, some say that over time the mattress sags and become uncomfortable.
+In addition, owners largely find the line extremely comfortable, with several saying it provides good support, dissipates heat and relieves pain.
+Many say it provides excellent, all-over support that helps them stay comfortable in any position.

-The Sealy Posturepedic is one of the highest rated innerspring mattresses, according to SleepLikeTheDead.com, which bases its evaluation on more than 850 user comments.
+The Sealy Posturepedic is one of the highest rated innerspring mattresses, according to SleepLikeTheDead.com, which bases its evaluation on the experiences of more than 900 owners.
 Editors report that the mattress is good at eliminating pain initially, but as the mattress ages and sags, at least 15 percent of owners experience pain.

-Review: Sealy Posturepedic Reviews, Contributors to Viewpoints.com, As of May 2014
+Review: Sealy Posturepedic Cushion Firm TW LP Set, Contributors to Amazon.com, As of July 2015